 The idea of banning alcohol during certain hours was introduced in the initial draft law on preventing harmful effects of alcohol abuse, which has been in the works for more than 10 years.
 Lawmakers, however, had to remove it due to the controversy and protest it stirred, before trying to put the regulation back into the latest draft.

-According to the Việt Nam Beverage Association, the amount of beer consumption in Việt Nam last year reached about four billion litres.
+According to the Việt Nam Beverage Association, the amount of beer consumption in Việt

 A survey by the health ministry between 2000 and 2005 showed that the number of men drinking alcohol at a harmful level stood at about 20 per cent while a similar survey in 2015 showed the number shot up to more than 44 per cent.

-The Ministry of Health’s Department of Legal Affairs deputy director Trần Thị Trang said that the law aimed to tackle the increasing alcohol abuse in Viet Nam and its impacts on citizens’ health and society.
+The Ministry of Health’s Department of Legal Affairs deputy director Trần Thị Trang said that the law aimed to tackle the increasing alcohol abuse in

 The law, she added, would target not the drinkers but those who sell the alcohol.